 - Insulate your hot water tank: this will only cost about £10 and you'll get your money back in under a year.
 Set the thermostat on the hot water tank to 60°C / 140°F

 - Radiator shelves and reflectors: putting radiator reflectors or kitchen foil behind the radiator can help heat reflect into a room rather than being lost to the wall or the ceiling

 - Room heaters: if you need an individual room heater for additional heat, or if you do not have central heating, the most efficient type is a thermostatically controlled convector heater with timer

 - Eat well: regular hot meals and drinks helps keep your energy levels up.
 Try to make sure you continue eating five fruits and vegetables a day

 - Stay active: exercise is always good for you and can help keep you warm.
 Even if you are indoors, moderate exercise can bring health benefits.

-For more information on energy efficiency, grants and advice visit the council's page on energy.
+For more information on visit the energy efficiency page.